ihadabs/restaurant-reviews/README.md

 ## Description

-- This is a website where you can see the reviews for some restaurants.
+- This is a website where you can see reviews for some restaurants.

 ## Setup